arminshzd/GADES/examples/AlanineDipeptide-debug/README.md

 Replace the ForceReporter with a loop to print eigne vectors and the simulation seems to crash.
 Can run as `python production.py`.
 Makes use of equilibrated `pdb` structures.
+The gad force update code is only in the `production.py` file.

 ```
 # Main simulation loop